-The Ministry of External Affairs (MEA), which is the sole governing body authorised with the task of issuing Indian passports, has amended rules yet again in an attempt to make the application process less fraught.
+The Ministry of External Affairs (MEA), which is the sole governing body authorised with the task of issuing Indian passport, has amended rules yet again in an attempt to make the application process less fraught.

 The new changes, which were announced in December 2016, will make it easier for categories such as orphans, single mothers and government employees to receive their passports with minimum hassle.

 The MEA has made a number of changes with regard to documentation to be submitted, which are listed below:

 1. Substitute for date of birth certificate

 - Applicants who are born after January 1st, 1989 had to submit birth certificates in order to obtain a passport.
 Now, however, applicants can submit any one from the list of options provided when applying for a passport:

 - Birth certificate as issued by the Registrar of births and deaths or the Municipal Corporation or any other authority empowered to issue the same under the Registration of Births and Death Act of 1969 to register a child’s birth in India.

 - PAN card.

 - Aadhaar card or E-aadhar card mentioning the applicant’s date of birth.